robbtraister/fusion/documentation/recipes/using-graphql-schema.md

 In order to use GraphQL to perform a query, first GraphQL has to know what your data looks like - and for that, we need need to define a GraphQL schema.
 Your GraphQL schema should enumerate any fields (and their allowed types) in the JSON you wish to query against later on.

-The process of defining a schema involves looking at the expected JSON you'll receive from your endpoint, then listing and categorizing the data you care about.
+The process of defining a schema involves looking at the expected JSON you'll receive from your endpoint, then listing and typing the data you care about.
 For example, the OMDB API "search" endpoint we are using in our `movie-db` content source returns the following JSON:

 ```json
 /*  https://www.omdbapi.com/?apikey=<apiKey>&s=Jurassic&page=1  */